makeplans/makeplans-api/readme.md

 #### 5xx - Server error

-System errors (aka we screwed up) returns 5xx errors without any detailed information.
+System errors (aka we screwed up) returns 5xx HTTP status codes without any detailed information.
 We log all system errors, but please contact us if you get this response.

 ```json
 {